 3. Market differentiation – The far greatest opportunity that digital offers to differentiate a company from its competition, is to re-imagine business models to make them more efficient, effective and ultimately profitable.
 This can be challenge to longer term players (in any industry) versus companies ‘born digital’.

-4. Strategic investment – Many organisations view digital as an efficiency play only, and as a result gain only incremental improvement at best.
-If an organisation doesn’t have a clear vision and set of objectives, then there’s not much point having a digital strategy.
+4. Strategic investment – Many organizations view digital as an efficiency play only, and as a result gain only incremental improvement at best.
+If an organization doesn’t have a clear vision and set of objectives, then there’s not much point having a digital strategy.

 To start, a digital strategy is not something that is separate from the company or business strategy.
 It is part of, and instrumental in, helping to achieve the desired business outcomes outlined by your company strategy.
 With that said, here are few recommended steps.

 It starts at the top with the CEO (and executive team) clearly articulating

 a vision of ‘how’ utilizing digital technology will help address marketplace or internal challenges and ‘why’ we need to do so.
 It sounds similar to what is needed for any major initiative.
 That’s sort of true, but these initiatives can’t be sanctioned or delegated, they must be led by the CEO.

 In 2013, Netflix CEO Reed Hastings released an 11-page memo to employees and investors detailing a commitment to move from just distributing content digitally to become a leading producer of original content that could win Emmys and Oscars.
 Five years later it has achieved that goal and is now focused on the next challenge… competing against all the copycats!
 Your vision must answer the question, how am I using digital to re-imagine the business model of the future?